Get updates & free travel guides – Subscribe here

 When is the Best Time to Visit Mexico?

-- Best Time to Visit for the Bargains: If you’re searching for the very best deals, the best time to visit most areas of Mexico is during the heart of the hurricane or wet season: July through mid-November in the Yucatan, and August/September along the Pacific Coast; in some areas, like Baja, you might find good discounts beginning in mid-June with the onset of searing summer heat.
+- Best Time to Visit Mexico for the Bargains: If you’re searching for the very best deals, the best time to visit most areas of Mexico is during the heart of the hurricane or wet season: July through mid-November in the Yucatan, and August/September along the Pacific Coast; in some areas, like Baja, you might find good discounts beginning in mid-June with the onset of searing summer heat.
 During this time, everything from hotels and airfare to excursions will be at their cheapest prices of the year and you can potentially save hundreds of dollars.
 Mexico City and the interior is the exception, with the best bargains typically found during the colder months of the year, from November through mid-February, outside of the holiday period around Christmas through New Year’s.

-- Best Time For Whale Watching: Whale watching is popular along the Pacific coast of Mexico in places like Puerto Vallarta, where humpback whales begin to arrive in November, though peak time is in January and February, when you’re likely to see the humpback whale babies that are born in the area.
+- Best Time to Visit Mexico for Whale Watching: Whale watching is popular along the Pacific coast of Mexico in places like Puerto Vallarta, where humpback whales begin to arrive in November, though peak time is in January and February, when you’re likely to see the humpback whale babies that are born in the area.
 The Baja Peninsula sees many whales during this time as well, and is especially known for gray whales, referred to as “friendlies,” as they frequently come close to boats to get a look at the passengers inside.
 Other whales that may be spotted include the humpbacks as well as minke, blue, long-finned pilot, fin, northern Pacific right and sperm whales.

-- Best Time to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
+- Best Time to Visit Mexico to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
 This is when you’ll find the most happening nightlife and have the opportunity to meet up with college-age visitors.
 There’s often another spike in partygoers around late May through early July, when many high school graduates arrive, particularly in Cancun.

 Mexico Travel Seasons